mapswipe/mapswipe/docs/develop-ios.md

 8. Check that the tests are passing locally: Run `fastlane ios test`

 If you get errors while installing pods (glog specifically), you might want to try this: https://github.com/facebook/react-native/issues/18408#issuecomment-386696744

+Another error you might face is "resource fork, Finder information, or similar detritus not allowed", you can fix it by running `xattr -cr .`, see [this page](https://developer.apple.com/library/archive/qa/qa1940/_index.html) for more details.

 Note: if you run into weird problems when running `yarn install` and such, and find no logical explanation, you may need to check your version of node (`node -v`).
 There has been a number of problems with some versions of `react-native` not working on specific versions of node.
 Overall, it seems that using the LTS version of node works better than the very latest builds.